Prospects darken for Irish economy

 Ireland's government, back from its summer break this week, will unveil the latest in a long line of austerity budgets in December, further crimping consumer activity.

-"The uncertainty has the effect that people do not spend the money even if it is still there," said Christoph Mueller, the chief executive of airline Aer Lingus AERL.I.
+"The uncertainty has the effect that people do not spend the money even if it is still there," said Christoph Mueller, the chief executive of airline Aer Lingus.

 "I am a little bit scared that if the austerity measures are kicking in fully, this might have an effect on discretionary spending."